ShowcaseSoftwareLtd/showcase-workshop-apis/html-zip/README.md

 The file name of the zip must end in `.html.zip` to be recognized by Showcase Workshop.
 These files need to be uploaded into the Showcase Workshop File Library.

-To embed a web content zip file into a Showcase, choose the button which will contain the web content, then set the target content type to be Document, then choose the `.html.zip` file as the target document.
+To embed an HTML zip file into a Showcase, choose the button which will contain the web content, then set the target content type to be Document, then choose the `.html.zip` file as the target document.

 Forms can only be previewed in one of the apps (iOS, Windows, or the Chrome Web App), once the content is correctly